awsdocs/amazon-fsx-lustre-user-guide/doc_source/cw-event-logging.md

 + You can use CloudWatch Logs Insights to interactively search and analyze your log data\.
 For more information, see [ Analyzing log data with CloudWatch Logs Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html), in the *Amazon CloudWatch Logs User Guide*\.
 + You can also export logs to Amazon S3\.
 For more information, see [ Exporting log data to Amazon S3](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/S3Export.html), in the *Amazon CloudWatch Logs User Guide*\.

-To learn about failure reasons, see [Troubleshooting import and export failures](failed-tasks.md)\.
+To learn about failure reasons, see [Data repository event logs](data-repo-event-logs.md)\.